 These contribute little or nothing to plant nutrition, are not the right density for marijuana roots, may carry pathogens, and affect pH of root zone.

 • Inferior physical or chemical properties such as inadequate porosity & drainage, incorrect pH, incorrect mixture of components, low quality components, fillers.

 • Pests and pathogens on board, such as fungus gnats, root aphids, pythium, and other insects and/or pathogenic organisms that destroy marijuana roots.

 • Incorrect or expiring starter nutrients charges.
 Incorrect or expiring wetting agents.
 Incorrect or expired beneficial bacteria and/or fungi.
-These are important factors that affect the freshness and value of soil or soil mix many growers use.
+These important factors affect freshness and value of soil or soil mix many growers use.

-But clean is the right word.
-This kind gold soil just did not have the sticks, bark pieces, and other filler debris you find in other commercial soils.
-See for yourself:
+This golden soil just did not have the sticks, bark pieces, and other filler debris you find in other commercial soils.

 Potter's Gold soil (on the left) is clean, safe, & easy to use.

 The soil on the right is typical of other commercial soil brands sold to us at hydroponics stores.

 At first I mistakenly assumed Potter’s Gold contained coco coir, because there were long, blonde fibers that reminded me of the best coco coir substrates.